 Scotland are aiming to make the knockout rounds of an international tournament for the first time as they take on Hungary in Group A

-Yandy Díaz hit a home run off the first pitch from Paul Skenes on Sunday before leading off a two-run eighth inning with a single, sparking 3-1 win for the Tampa Bay Rays over the Pittsburgh Pirates.
-Díaz opened the first inning by, driving Skenes’ near 100 mph first-pitch fastball off the right-field foul pole.
+Yandy Díaz hit a home run off the first pitch from Paul Skenes on Sunday before leading off a two-run eighth inning with a single, sparking a 3-1 win for the Tampa Bay Rays over the Pittsburgh Pirates.
+Díaz opened the first inning by driving Skenes’ near 100 mph first-pitch fastball off the right-field foul pole.

 (AP) — Los residentes permanentes de Ruidoso podrán regresar a su localidad el lunes por la mañana, mientras las autoridades federales tratan de enjuiciar a quienes provocaron un par de incendios forestales en Nuevo México que causaron la muerte dos personas y destruyeron o dañaron más de 1.El FBI informó que ofrece una recompensa de hasta 10.